ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 configure ``SCHED_FIFO`` with a priority of ``50``.
 Read more about the scheduling policies `for example here <https://blogs.oracle.com/linux/post/task-priority>`__.

-For real time tasks a priority range of 0 to 99 is used.
-In this case a higher number indicates higher priority.
-By default, the user does not have permission to set such a high priority.
+For real-time tasks, a priority range of 0 to 99 is expected, with higher numbers indicating higher priority.
+By default, users do not have permission to set such high priorities.
 To give the user such permissions, add a group named realtime and add the user controlling your robot to this group:

 .. code-block:: console